 Image source: markgrowth

-The primary goal of all businesses is to increase profit.
-With chatbot software for e-commerce, you can be even closer to improving conversion rates.
-With the integration of chatbots with your e-commerce website, app or your business account on Facebook, you can quickly push your potential customers down the sales funnel and urge them to make a purchase.
+The main goal of all businesses is to increase profit.
+With chatbot software for e-commerce, you can be even closer to increasing conversion rates.
+With the integration of chatbots with your e-commerce website, app, or your business account on Facebook, you can easily push your potential customers down the sales funnel and urge them to make a purchase.

 Moreover, chatbots open new cross-selling and upselling perspectives.
 Online retailers use this technology to offer customers relevant items based on past purchases.
 Businesses that engage with customers through chatbots, influence purchase decisions and increase average order value.

-For instance, OHRA, an insurance company, used a chatbot for increasing conversion rate from their new campaigns.
-For that, the company integrated a pro-active chatbot that appears when the customer is on the relevant page.
-As a result, the company increased the conversion rate from 35% to 100% during just one week after the chatbot launch.
+For instance, OHRA, an insurance company, used a chatbot for increasing the conversion rate from their new campaigns.
+For that, the company integrated a pro-active chatbot that appears when the customer is on a relative page.
+As the result, the company increased the conversion rate from 35% to 100% during just one week after the chatbot launch.

 Image source: Miva

-A too long checkout process is one of the reasons shoppers abandon their carts.
+A too-long checkout process is one of the reasons shoppers abandon their carts.
 According to a study, about 23% of online shoppers will abandon carts if they have to register a user account in online stores.
-By integrating a chatbot to your online store, you can make this process shorter and reduce the number of abandoned shopping carts.
+By integrating a chatbot into your online store, you can make this process shorter and reduce the number of abandoned shopping carts.

 Let's look, how eBay chatbot deals with it.
-As a virtual personal shopping assistant, Shopbot helps customers to find products and buy them with guest check out interactively and seamlessly.
+As a virtual personal shopping assistant, Shopbot helps customers to find products and buy them with guest check out in an interactive and seamless way.

 Image source: ecommerce-chatbots.com

 Another use case of how chatbots deal with abandoned carts is remarketing.
 If a customer added some products to the shopping cart and then left your online shop without finishing the checkout, a chatbot reminds him about uncompleted purchases on Facebook Messenger.